MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    ---

-1. Next, create a managed disk from the data snapshot and attach to `mspVM2`.
+1. Create a managed disk from the data snapshot and attach it to `mspVM2`:

    ### [Bash](#tab/in-bash)